 7 A third policy that some retail industry groups advocate for is called the INFORM Consumers Act, which would require online retailers to verify sellers’ identities.
 There is very little research on the potential impact of this legislation, so we do not focus on it here.

 8 Changes to the felony theft threshold would not impact prosecution of retail thefts that involve weapons, violence, or breaking-and-entering (i.e. “smash-and-grabs”).
-These offenses would be considered robbery or burglary, which are typically already classified as felonies and punishable with
+These offenses would be considered robbery or burglary, which are typically already classified as felonies and punishable with a prison sentence.

 Industry groups and politicians have recently proposed ramping up prosecution of “organized retail crime” offenses and lowering the felony theft threshold to make more thefts punishable with a prison sentence.
 This section breaks down recent research findings on both of these policies, along with alternative, evidence-based responses7.